FoundationDB/fdb-kubernetes-operator/docs/manual/resources.md

 | instanceIDPrefix = dc1 | dc1-storage-1        | example-storage-1            | example-storage-1-data  |
 | PVC name = state       | storage-1            | example-storage-1            | example-storage-1-state |

+## Built-in Metadata

+The operator sets some built-in fields in the metadata for the resources it creates.
+The operator sets the following labels:

+* `fdb-cluster-name`: The name of the FoundationDBCluster object the resource is for.
+* `fdb-process-class`: The process class that the associated process is running.
+* `fdb-instance-id`: The ID of the process group that the resource is related to.

+The operator sets the following annotations on pods:

+* `foundationdb.org/last-applied-spec`: A hash of the spec that was used to create the resource.
+* `foundationdb.org/public-ip`: The value for the `services.publicIPSource` field in the cluster spec when the pod was created.

 ## Next

 You can continue on to the [next section](operations.md) or go back to the [table of contents](index.md).